Drabble/Blog/src/assets/posts/2024-01-19-electronics-2/post.md

 - Cut-off Mode: Transistor is off; both junctions are reverse-biased.
 - Saturation Mode: Transistor is fully on, allowing maximum current flow; both junctions are forward-biased.

-Let's check how to use the datasheet to compute the voltage required to put the transistor in active mode.
-For example the 2n2222 is a simple NPN transistor [https://www.onsemi.com/pdf/datasheet/p2n2222a-d.pdf](https://www.onsemi.com/pdf/datasheet/p2n2222a-d.pdf).
-On the specification, you can find all kinds of info such as the thermal resistance, maximum voltage, etc.
+You can easily find datasheets for transistors where you can find all kinds of info such as the thermal resistance, maximum voltage, etc.

 The $hFE$ of a transistor, often called the DC current gain or simply the beta (β) of the transistor.
 In the context of a transistor, $hFE$ is defined as the ratio of the collector current $I_C$ to the base current $I_B$ $\[ hFE = \frac{I_C}{I_B} \]$.
 It represents how much the collector current is amplified in relation to the base current.
 For example, if $hFE$ is 100, it means that a change in the base current will result in a 100 times larger change in the collector current.
-Beta is also called $hfe$.

 $V_{BE}$ stands for the "base-emitter voltage" in a bipolar junction transistor (BJT).
 It represents the voltage drop across the base-emitter junction of the transistor when the transistor is in forward active mode.
 In an NPN transistor, the $V_{BE}$ voltage is typically around 0.6 to 0.7 volts for silicon transistors.
 For PNP transistors, the $V_{BE}$ voltage is negative, and its magnitude is similar to that of NPN transistors.

-Let's say we want to amplify a small input signal that oscillates between 0V and 1V with a 12V battery connected to the collector.
-We want to maximize the amplification.
-How do we do that?
+Here are some steps to connect a transistor as an amplifier.

-1. **Connect the collector and emitter:** Connect the collector (C) of the 2N2222 to the positive terminal of the 12V battery.
+1. **Connect the collector and emitter:** Connect the collector (C) of the transistor to the positive terminal of the 12V battery.
-Connect the emitter (E) of the 2N2222 to the ground (negative terminal) of the battery through an emitter resistor (RE).
+Connect the emitter (E) of the transistor to the ground (negative terminal) of the battery through an emitter resistor (RE).
 Use a resistor value (e.g., 470 ohms) that sets an appropriate bias point for the transistor.

-2. **Connect the base:**  Connect the input signal source to the base (B) of the 2N2222 through a coupling capacitor (C1) to block the DC component of the input signal.
+2. **Connect the base:**  Connect the input signal source to the base (B) of the transistor through a coupling capacitor (C1) to block the DC component of the input signal.

 3. **Determine the desired collector current:** Choose a collector current, $I_{CQ}$.
 Let's say $I_{CQ} = 1.5 \, \text{mA}$.